NextronSystems/thor-manual/usage/deployment.rst

 and case management.

-The hardened, Linux-based ASGARD appliance is a powerful, solid and scalable response platform with agents for Windows, Linux and MacOS.
+The hardened, Linux-based ASGARD appliance is a powerful, solid and scalable response platform with agents for Windows, Linux and macOS.
 It provides essential response features like the collection of files, directories and main memory, remote file system browsing and other counteractive measures.